deneha/azure-guidance/best-practices-caching.md

 }
 ```

-> __Note:__ The StackExchange library also provides the IDatabase.SortedSetRangeByRankAsync method which returns the data in score order, but does not return the scores.
+> [AZURE.NOTE] The StackExchange library also provides the IDatabase.SortedSetRangeByRankAsync method which returns the data in score order, but does not return the scores.

 You can also retrieve items in descending order of scores, and limit the number of items returned by providing additional parameters to the IDatabase.SortedSetRangeByRankWithScoresAsync method.
 The next example displays the titles and scores of the top 10 ranked blog posts: